 By now, you probably know that living a sedentary lifestyle is incredibly bad for your health.
 If you don’t exercise on a regular basis, you’ll be at increased risk for cardiovascular disease, obesity, diabetes, premature death, and a host of other health problems.

-So what’s the right way to start exercising after years of sedentary living?
+So, what’s the right way to start exercising being sedentary?

 Talk to Your Doctor

 If you’re not already exercising regularly, it’s a good idea to talk to your doctor, and possibly get a physical, before beginning a new regimen.